-Greta Viss is a SDSU graduate with a major in Psychology and a minor 38.
-Biology and is an applicant to SDSU's master's program.
-She was a resident of California when she attended SDSU and was a resident for purposes of tuition at SDSU.

-Greta was a member of the women's varsity rowing team until SDSU 39. discontinued the women's varsity rowing team in Spring 2021.
+- 60. Greta Viss is a graduate of SDSU with a major in Psychology and a minor Biology.
+She was a resident of California when she attended SDSU and was a resident for purposes of tuition at SDSU. - 61.
+Greta was a member of the women's varsity rowing team until SDSU discontinued the women's varsity rowing team in Spring 2021.